favonia/cloudflare-ddns/docs/designs/features/provider-raw-data-contract.markdown

 - Providers that discover bare addresses lift them using the effective default prefix length for that family (`IP4_DEFAULT_PREFIX_LEN`, default 32; `IP6_DEFAULT_PREFIX_LEN`, default 64).
 The default interpretation of bare IPv6 observations is owned by [IPv6 Default Prefix Length Policy](ipv6-default-prefix-length-policy.markdown).
 - Providers that discover CIDR-notation entries may preserve the stated prefix length and the full address, or may ignore unsuitable source prefix lengths and fall back to the defaults.
 - Host bits must not be eagerly masked.
 Preserving the original address bits through normalization keeps downstream host-ID derivation meaningful.
+- IPv6 DNS host-ID compatibility constraints are defined in [DNS Ownership Instantiation](managed-record-ownership.markdown); they do not become provider-specific acceptance rules.

 Every entry in the current known result must satisfy these rules: